What is In-Mold Labeling?

 Because the label becomes part of the plastic component, IML offers greater durability, improved efficiency, and better consistency in high-volume manufacturing.

-The advantages of in-mold labeling make it particularly attractive for OEMs producing high-volume plastic components or packaging.
+The advantages of in-mold labeling make it especially attractive for OEMs producing high-volume plastic components or packaging.

 IML labels are fused directly to the plastic surface, which provides excellent resistance to: